 The New York Academy of Art was founded in 1982 by artists, scholars and patrons of the arts, including Andy Warhol, who were interested in fostering the resurgence of figurative and representational art.
 The school's founders and early supporters were dedicated to improving fine arts education in the United States and sought to compensate for the disappearance of traditional training in studio art programs.
 The Academy began as a merger between the New Brooklyn School of Life Drawing, Painting, and Sculpture and the New York Drawing Association.
-From its first home in the rectory of the Middle Collegiate Church at Sixth Street and Second Avenue, the Academy expanded into four floors next to the Public Theater on Lafayette Street before purchasing its current home at 111 Franklin Street in Tribeca in 1993.
+From its first home in a loft by the Holland Tunnel, the Academy expanded into four floors next to the Public Theater on Lafayette Street before purchasing its current home at 111 Franklin Street in Tribeca in 1993.
 In 1994 the New York Academy of Art was granted an Absolute Charter by the Board of Regents of the State of New York.